awsdocs/amazon-appstream2-developer-guide/doc_source/appstream2-port-requirements-users.md

 ## Whitelisted Domains<a name="whitelisted_ports"></a>

-For AppStream 2\.0 users to access streaming instances, you must whitelist the following domains on the network from which users initiate access to the streaming instances\.
+For AppStream 2\.0 users to access streaming instances, you must whitelist the following domain on the network from which users initiate access to the streaming instances\.
 + Session Gateway: \*\.amazonappstream\.com
-+ CloudFront: \*\.cloudfront\.net

 One or more of the following domains must be whitelisted to enable user authentication\.
 You must whitelist the domains that correspond to the Regions where AppStream 2\.0 is deployed\.